docker-archive/classicswarm/README.md

 # Libswarm

-## A library to orchestrate heterogeneous distributed systems
+## A minimalist toolkit to compose network services

 *libswarm* is a minimalist toolkit to compose network services.